Danielhp95/gym-kuhn-poker/README.md

 ## Usage & Configuration

 `gym` must be installed.
-An Kuhn's poker environment can be created via running:
+An Kuhn's poker environment can be created via running inside a `python` interpreter:

 ```python
 >>> import gym